Zakonopravilo: Women

-In the case of poor women, Zakonopravilo protects them with the following articles:

-Marriage between a guardian (and his closest relatives) and a poor woman is forbidden, so that she can protect herself from abuse by her carers.
+In the case of poor women, Zakonopravilo protects them with the following articles:marriage between a guardian (and his closest relatives) and a poor woman was forbidden, to protect her from abuse by her carers.

 If moribund parents appoint a guardian for their daughter, he can not marry her off or abrogate a previous marriage without her consent.

 Captives, exiles and prisoners

 Prisoners were considered the most socially endangered of all because in exchange for their freedom even censers were allowed for sale.
 The importance of freeing prisoners is represented in one specific regulation that says that monks who, when leaving the monastery, ask to have their possessions back even though they were used to release prisoners, will never be forgiven.
 Anyone could bequeath their property to prisoners for the sake of their release.
 Prisoners' heirs (especially children) are bound by the law to use the heritage in order to help the prisoner make free.
 If not, the church shall take away the property and use it with that purpose.
 If children are to neglect their imprisoned parents, and they manage to free themselves, they have the right to choose whether children will become a part of their will or not.
 If they fail to free themselves or die while in captivity because of their children's neglect, the children shall be disinherited and the property will be given to the church with the aim of paying ransom for others.
 The same is the case with relatives who are named as heirs.

 When a child is taken to captivity, the parents' obligations are not much different.
 Parents are disinherited if their child dies in captivity because of their neglect.
 In the aim of releasing captives it was allowed for anyone (older than 18) to take gold as a loan and pawn his own or prisoner's belongings.
 A male minor is not obliged to have a custodian if his father is held captive, but he needs to have a property guardian.
 After the father is released the son is back in his power.

 A woman could also be held in custody and if someone were to pay her ransom she would become his wife and their children would be legitimate.
 A dying soldier is also considered socially endangered.
 If a soldier realizes his end is near he can bequeath his property in front of two witnesses and his will be accepted as valid.
 Exiles and captives were also considered socially endangered.
 A woman could also sell her dowry in order to feed her exiled father, brother or husband.
 Those who were captivated temporarily did not lose their inheritance rights.